 Chronic diseases in adults are an indicator of future health problems for children.

 All locations are above the state average for age-adjusted hospitalization rate due to diabetes.
-Franklin is more than double the state average, but has seen improvement.
+Franklin is more than double the state average.

 Age-Adjusted Hospitalization Rate due to Diabetes (adjusted rate per 10,000)